openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 #.
 All potentially applicable functions (i.e., all functions with the given
    name that are accessible at the point of call) must be found.

 #.
-If there are several overloaded functions, the overload resolution must be
+If there are several overloaded functions, then the overload resolution must
-   performed without boxing/unboxing, and with no consideration to the *rest* (see :ref:`Rest Parameter`) and *optional* (see :ref:`Optional Parameters`) parameters.
+   be performed without boxing/unboxing, and with no consideration to *rest* (see :ref:`Rest Parameter`) and *optional* (see :ref:`Optional Parameters`) parameters.

 #.
-If the function is not selected, the overload resolution must be performed
+If the function is not selected, then the overload resolution must be
-   with boxing/unboxing.
+   performed with boxing/unboxing.

 #.
-If the function is not selected, the overload resolution must be performed
+If the function is not selected, then the overload resolution must be
-   with boxing/unboxing, and with consideration to the *rest* (see :ref:`Rest Parameter`) and *optional* (see :ref:`Optional Parameters`) parameters.
+   performed with boxing/unboxing, and with consideration to *rest* (see :ref:`Rest Parameter`) and *optional* (see :ref:`Optional Parameters`) parameters.